PaulleDemon/Django-SAAS-Boilerplate/readme.md

 **Generate secret key**
 To generate secret key use `from django.core.management.utils import get_random_secret_key` then `get_random_secret_key()` in your python shell

-**Note:** don't forget to set the sites to your domain instead of example.com in the admin panel
+**Note:** Don't forget to set the sites to your domain instead of example.com in the admin panel

+> [!NOTE]
+> Make sure to add webhook endpoint during production via stripe, other wise you may not get the confirmations

 ### Create a firebase credential file